prachipaliwal1207/-sync-quizApp/README.md

 Quiz App  📝 <br>   <br>
 Welcome to the Quiz App project!
-This project is designed to provide users with an interactive quiz experience where they can test their knowledge on various topics.  <br>
+This project is designed to provide users with an interactive quiz experience where they can test their knowledge on various topics.  <br>  <br>

 Project Files  📁  <br>
 * quizApp.html: HTML file containing the structure of the quiz app.